-Peter A. Wouters, Director, Tax Retirement & Estate Planning Services, Wealth
+Peter A. Wouters,

+Director of Tax &

+Estate Planning, Wealth

 Peter works with independent advisors and other professionals raising awareness on issues and concerns faced by affluent individuals, professionals and business owners.
 He supports efforts in researching and developing optimal solutions for clients aimed at improving their financial wellbeing and supporting their personal wishes and lifestyles.
-He has provided 1000s of workshops, seminars and technical support throughout the country on tax, retirement income and estate planning issues, concepts and strategies to both advisors and consumers.
-As an accredited Registered Financial Gerontologist, a good deal of his time is spent on building awareness and educating people of all professions who work with or specialize in the needs, expectations and issues of elders.
+He annually provides 100's of workshops, seminars and technical support throughout the country on tax, retirement income and estate planning issues, concepts and strategies to both advisors and consumers.
+As a Registered Financial Gerontologist, a good deal of his time is spent on building awareness and educating people of all professions who work with or specialize in the needs, expectations and issues of elders.
 Comprehensive lifestyle planning is an important element of these processes.